 MSCI monitors the full company market capitalization (issuer level) of companies in the Market Investable Equity Universes on a monthly basis as a part of its ongoing maintenance.
-As a reminder, the full company market capitalization is the aggregate security market capitalization of all listed securities of an issuer that are included in the MSCI Equity Universe, as well as all unlisted securities of such issuer that exhibit characteristics of equity securities.
+The full company market capitalization is the aggregate security market capitalization of all listed securities of an issuer that are included in the MSCI Equity Universe, as well as all unlisted securities of such issuer that exhibit characteristics of equity securities.